SpiderDave/DavePatcher/README.md

         import tile data from png using current palette as a reference.
         Example:
             import 20010 100 tiles.png

+    start tilemap <name>
+    ...
+    end
+        Define a tile map to be used with the export map command.
+        Example:
+            start tilemap batman
+            address = 2c000
+            81 1 0
+            82 2 0
+            90 0 1
+            91 1 1
+            92 2 1
+            a0 0 2
+            a1 1 2
+            a2 2 2
+            b0 0 3
+            b1 1 3
+            b2 2 3
+            end

+    export map <tilemap> <file>
+        export tile data to png file using a tile map.
+        Example:
+            export map batman batman_sprite_test.png

+    import map
+        (not yet implemented)

     gg <gg code>
         WIP
         decode a NES Game Genie code (does not apply it)